oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 database connection, works on it for a relatively short duration, and then releases it.

+The `Oracle DRCP documentation <https://www.oracle.com/pls/topic/lookup?ctx= dblatest&id=GUID-015CA8C1-2386-4626-855D-CC546DDC1086>`__
+has more details, including when to use, and when not to use DRCP.

 To use DRCP in node-oracledb:

 1. The DRCP pool must be started in the database, for example:
    ``SQL> EXECUTE DBMS_CONNECTION_POOL.START_POOL();``

-2. The :attr:`oracledb.connectionClass` should be set by the node-oracledb application.
-If it is set, then the connection class specified in this property is used in standalone connections and pooled connections.
+2. The :attr:`oracledb.connectionClass` property should be set by the node-oracledb application.
+If it is set, then the connection class specified in this property is used in both standalone and pooled connections.

+   You can also :ref:`specify the connection class in a connection string
+   <cclasspurity>` by setting the ``POOL_CONNECTION_CLASS`` parameter.
+If this
+   parameter is set, then this connection class is used in both standalone and pooled connections.

+   If both the :attr:`oracledb.connectionClass` property and the ``POOL_CONNECTION_CLASS`` connection string parameter are set, then the ``POOL_CONNECTION_CLASS`` parameter has the highest priority and overrides the default or application specified values.

+   If :attr:`oracledb.connectionClass` and ``POOL_CONNECTION_CLASS``
-   If :attr:`oracledb.connectionClass` is not set, then:
+   connection string parameter are not set, then:

    - For standalone connections, the session request is sent to the shared connection class in DRCP.